yashpy/blockchain-identity/README.md

 ### Blockchain and Identity

-Projects/Companies Working on Blockchain and Identity
+Projects/companies working on blockchain and identity

  * [Namecoin](http://namecoin.org/) is a blockchain that has been conceived from the start to be used for registering names.
 It has recently received some criticism for reliability.
  * [NameID](https://nameid.org/) is an OpenID service based on Namecoin identifiers.